RadiantCheats/menu-docs/Fecurity-Apex.md

 <img src="/fecurity.png" alt="fecurity-logo" width="200"/>

 # Fecurity
-Fecurity is one of the major cheats to provide working cheats for Escape from Tarkov.
+Fecurity is one of the major cheats to provide working cheats for Apex Legends.
 It already has all necessary features for taking your cheating experience to the next level with a lot of fun and joy!

 It recieves frequent updates, and the software is, of course, undetected.